-Chesapeake child born without hands using penmanship to overcome challenges
+Chesapeake child born without hands uses penmanship to overcome challenges

 Anaya entered the Zaner-Bloser National Handwriting Contest under a special needs category.

-The 3rd grader doesn’t use prosthesis and has learned to hold a pencil between her two arms to write and draw.
+The third grader doesn’t use prosthesis and has learned to hold a pencil between her two arms to write and draw.

 “I’m proud because it encourages her,” Anaya’s mother Bianca Middleton said.
 “For her to see that hard word does pay off.”

-You’ll might remember when we first told you about Anaya in 2016 when she won the award for her print writing.
+You might remember when we first told you about Anaya in 2016, when she won the award for her print writing.

-“I was happy and I thought my mom was joking when she said I won again,” the 3rd grader said.
+“I was happy and I thought my mom was joking when she said I won again,” the third grader said.

 Her parents say the nine-year-old hasn’t let her situation stop her from anything.

-“She’s really independent – from tying shows, putting clothes, getting baths,” Gary Ellick, Anaya’s father said.
+“She’s really independent – from tying shoes, putting clothes, getting baths,” Gary Ellick, Anaya’s father said.
 “It was always like ‘I can do it’.
 So, that just carried on over the years.”

 Anaya told us sports might be the next thing she tackles.